EOR Singapore scaled

 Visa for the Employees

-Foreign workers in Singapore are obligated to possess the appropriate visas and work permits as mandated by immigration regulations.
+Foreign workeremployees in Singapore are obligated to possess the appropriate visas and work permits as mandated by immigration regulations.
 The most prevalent type of work permit is the Employment Pass, which is applicable to foreign workers who meet the eligibility criteria, including earning a minimum monthly salary of SGD 3,300.

 Time off Policies